snoozleEmily/library_system/README.md

 The code includes comments in Portuguese to provide clarity within the educational context, as the university course is conducted in this language.

-For educational purposes, the use of external libraries was avoided to ensure a deeper understanding of working with vanilla Python.
-However, the `json`, `uuid` and `datetime` libraries were used since they do not significantly impact the core functionalities of the code like other libraries might.
+For educational purposes, the system was initially developed without using the pandas library to ensure a deeper understanding of working with vanilla Python.
+It was then refactored to incorporate it.

 ## Disclaimer

 All information displayed about users is fake.
 The information displayed about the books is fact-based.

 ## Usage

+This system runs in the terminal and does not have a graphical interface.
+You need to have Python installed to use it.
 To use this library management system, follow these steps:

+1. Install Python if you haven't already.
-1. Clone this repository to your local machine.
+2. Clone this repository to your local machine.
-2. Install Python if you have not already.
-3. Navigate to the project directory.
+3. Copy the path of the project's folder named 'docs', then run the following commands in the terminal:
+   1. `cd PATH`
+   2. `pip install -r requirements.txt`
-4. Run the main Python file to start the system.
+4. Finally, run the main Python file to start the system.

 ## Prerequisites